Can Dogs Eat Gluten?

 - Chronic ear infections – over-consumption of grain can lead to a buildup of excess sugars in the system.
 This in turn can contribute to yeast overgrowth, leading to dark, smelly waxy debris in the ears, head shaking and scratching.

 - Other health problems that may be related to food intolerances such as grain sensitivity include: arthritis, epilepsy, abnormal behavior, allergic and inflammatory reactions (including inhalant allergies due to a compromised immune system as well as conditions like pancreatitis and hepatitis, as well as an increased susceptibility to infection, Cushing’s, Addison’s, and thyroid problems.

 Some animal health experts think that long-term undetected food intolerances may be the underlying cause of degenerative diseases such as cancer, heart conditions and kidney failure, too.
 Of course not all health conditions are directly related to grain consumption, but the overload of grain and lack of general color and variety in most modern commercial pet diets is thought to deplete the animal’s natural state of good health and immunity over time, leaving him more susceptible to many problems occurring.

-How to Detect Sensitivities
+How to Detect Gluten Sensitivities in Dogs

 When it comes to discovering whether or not your pet is sensitive to grains, there are a couple of different options to choose from.
 Diagnostic blood tests are available, but they’re not always completely accurate – and can be very costly indeed.
 A newer alternative is the allergen saliva test available from Nutriscan, and our very good friend Dr. Jean Dodds.
 Nutriscan tests for twenty of the most common ingredients in pet foods, and provides specific results about food intolerances and sensitivities.
 It’s non-invasive, and a much more convenient way to detect food sensitivities in dogs.